 I'm obsessed with and bake sourdough bread, I have two starters that I maintain - Jane and John.
 I recently acquired a manual grain mill to mill my own flours.
 Being self-sufficient is empowering.
 I should have been born in another century.

 I love to travel and experience other cultures.
-I’m an eternally curious, global citizen with a global locavore mindset, supporting local business where ever I go.
+I’m a curious, global citizen with a locavore mindset, supporting local business where ever I go.
 It has been a great gift to have work that takes me around the world.
 For almost 20 years I split my time between NYC where I lived and worked, and the Hudson Valley where I lived and played.
 I made the move upstate 8 years ago and combined all the things.
 I love coming home, though my travels are on pause for the moment, as are we all.

 Clogs (I have a problem) are my favorite shoes.
 I'm crazy about smocks and wrap dresses that have a little swing.
 Linen makes me swoon.

 I'm also obsessed with yarn and fiber.
 I knit, spin, weave, felt and make quilts.
 Can one have too much yarn or fabric on hand?
 No. I've been experimenting with natural plant dying of fabric and fiber, and have been planting a dye garden over the last few years.
 After many years I'm back on my loom weaving when I can find the time, and I also practice the art of hand-spinning raw fiber into yarn - so zen.
 I've been stitching too, as in embroidery, and learning the Japanese art of Sashiko.

 I love handmade paper, Persian and Moroccan carpets, the more loved the better.
 Rugs are art for the floor, and each unique design and color reveals the cultural, and sometimes personal story of the person who wove it.
 This is magic to me.